Kiranwaqar/Chatbot-GeminiAPI/README.md

 GOOGLE_API_KEY=your_google_api_key_here

 ### 4. Run the Chatbot
-Once the setup is complete, you can run the chatbot with the following command:
+Once the setup is complete, you can run the chatbot.

-python app.ipynb

 This will launch the Gradio interface, where you can start chatting with the AI model!